Correlation Between First Citizens and National Bank

 Strong

 Over the last 90 days First Citizens BancShares has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest abnormal performance, the Stock's fundamental indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the company investors.
+Despite abnormal performance in the last few months, the Stock's fundamental indicators remain somewhat strong which may send shares a bit higher in April 2025.
+The current disturbance may also be a sign of long term up-swing for the company investors.

 National Bank